syndesisio/syndesis/proposals/044-integration-model.md

 The error state is typically part of a `currentState`.
 The backend controllers try to get out of the error state by might give up at some point.

-Every state change (current or target) should be tracked as event in an event table for auditing purposes (todo: ask keith)
+Every state change (current or target) should be tracked as event in an event table for auditing purposes.

 ## Operations